samueloliva/Electronic/README.md

     * Microwave
     * Controller

-However, some electronic items can contain extra items and other don't.
+However, some electronic items can contain extra items and others don't.

 ## Proposed solution
 My proposed solution was to use Composite, which is a design pattern that allows to compose objects into a tree structure and also represent part-whole hierarchies.